-A. The following sanctions may be imposed upon any student found to have violated the Student Conduct Code:
+- A. The following sanctions may be imposed upon any student found to have violated the Student Conduct Code: - i.

-- i.
 Warning a written notice to the student that the student is violating or has violated institutional rules or regulations. - ii.
 Probation a written reprimand for violation of specified rules or regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional rules or regulation(s) during the probationary period. - iii.
 Loss of Privileges denial of specified privileges for a designated period of time. - iv.
 Restitution compensation for loss, damage or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - v.
 Discretionary Sanctions work assignments, essays, service to the college, or other related discretionary assignments.
 (Such assignments must have the prior approval of the Student Conduct Administrator.) - vi.
 College Suspension separation of the student from all the colleges in the District for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - vii.
-College Expulsion permanent separation of the student from all the colleges in the District. - B. More than one of the sanctions listed above may be imposed for any single violation. - C. Other than college expulsion, disciplinary sanction shall not be made part of the student's academic record, but shall become part of the student's disciplinary record.
-Upon graduation, the student's disciplinary record may be expunged of disciplinary actions upon the student's application to the Student Conduct Administrator.
-Cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record five (5) years after final disposition of the case.

-In situations involving both an accused student(s) (or group or organization) and a student(s) claiming to be the victim of another student's conduct, the records of the process and of the sanctions imposed, if any, shall be considered to be the education records of both the accused student(s) and the student(s) claiming to be the victim because the educational career and chances of success in the college community of each may be impacted.

-- D. The following sanctions may be imposed upon groups or organizations: - i.
+Conditions for readmission may be specified.
+Suspension from one college means a suspension from all colleges in the District. - vii.
+College Expulsion permanent separation of the student from all the colleges in the District. - B. More than one of the sanctions listed above may be imposed for any single violation. - C. Disciplinary sanctions are part of a student's educational record.
+Cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record seven (7) years after final disposition of the case.
+In situations involving both a Respondent student(s) (or group or organization) and a student(s) Complainant, the records of the process and of the sanctions imposed, if any, shall be considered to be the education records of both the Respondent (accused(s)) and the Complainant(s). - D. The following sanctions may be imposed upon groups or organizations: - i.
 Those sanctions listed above in Article IV 2.
 A. 1 through 4. - ii.
 Loss of selected rights and privileges for a specified period of time. - iii.
 Deactivation loss of all privileges, including college recognition for a designated period of time. - E. In each case in which a Student Conduct Board determines that a student and/or group or organization has violated the Student Conduct Code, the sanction(s) shall be determined and imposed by the Student Conduct Administrator.
 In cases in which persons other than, or in addition to, the Student Conduct Administrator have been authorized to serve as the Student Conduct Board, the recommendation of the Student Conduct Board shall be considered by the Student Conduct Administrator in determining and imposing sanctions.
 The Student Conduct Administrator is not limited to sanctions recommended by members of the Student Conduct Board.
-Following the Student Conduct Board hearing, the Student Conduct Board and the Student Conduct Administrator shall advise the accused student, group and/or organization (and a complaining student who believes s/he was the victim of another student's conduct) in writing of its determination and of the sanction(s) imposed, if any.
+Following the Student Conduct Board hearing, the Student Conduct Board and the Student Conduct Administrator shall advise the accused student, group and/or organization (and a complaining student who believes they were the victim of another student's conduct) in writing of its determination and of the sanction(s) imposed, if any.